Contains 100% toxins

 Mission: Create the most toxic energy drink ever known to man.

-As energy drinks up the stakes of caffeine and sugar content, I designed a product to push the limits of the flagrant, bombastic (and borderline offensive) energy drink space.
-Part fine arts piece, part social commentary - AGENT ORANGE is a consumer good that shouldn't be sold, but probably could sell in America.
+AGENT ORANGE is a product to push the limits of the flagrant, bombastic (and borderline offensive) energy drink space.
+Part fine arts piece, part social commentary, this consumer good shouldn't be sold, but it probably could sell in America.

 Graphic Design, Branding, Art Direction: Cora Veltman